-Applicants with an earned bachelor's or master's degree from Sacred Heart University, a current Stamford Hospital employee, or a Stamford Health Medical Group employee who meet all minimum requirements and Technical Standards will be granted an in-person interview.
+Applicants with an earned bachelor's or master's degree from Sacred Heart University, or a current employee of Stamford Hospital or Stamford Health Medical Group who meet all minimum requirements and Technical Standards will be granted an in-person interview.

 - Scores from the Graduate Records Examination (GRE) are NOT required for admissions to the SHU PA program.

 - Applicants who have not earned a baccalaureate degree from a regionally-accredited institution in the U.S. must also submit official scores from the Test of English as a Foreign Language (TOEFL), regardless of the official language of the country in which the education took place, or the predominant language of the degree-granting institution.